phaethonp/phaethonp.github.io/fork_the_government.md

-## Starting Small and Cost-Efficiently
+## Starting  with modest resources and cost-effectively
   * Hackathons & Workshops: Organize events focused on improving the model or building applications using it.
   * Collaborative Platforms: Use platforms like GitHub for collaborative development, bug tracking, and feature suggestions.
   * Community Growth: As the model gains traction, the community of contributors will grow, leading to better improvements and innovations.